Statue of upright seated cat, wearing a necklace

 In 1892, the Getty’s bronze cat was in Ready’s hands, but why?
 Was it being restored or reproduced?

 To find the answer, we needed to understand a bit more about William Talbot Ready.
 He came from a family that worked with antiquities.
-He was the son of Robert Cooper Walpole Ready and brother to Augustus Papworth and Charles Joseph, all involved with antiquities and restoration, as well as part-time employees at the British Museum.
+He was the son of Robert Cooper Walpole Ready and brother to Augustus Papworth and Charles Joseph, all involved with antiquities, restoration, and part-time employees at the British Museum.

 One of their trades (and sources of income) was in the relatively new technology of electrotyping, a copy process in which a thin metallic layer is deposited on a mold to create a metallic reproduction.
 The Readys amassed a substantial collection of electrotyped copies of coins and medals for sale.
 The Getty’s collection includes a Greek mirror with a Ready electrotyped attachment.

-60 years later, J. Paul Getty saw the cat at Spink & Son gallery in London while out with friends, and it became one of the first ancient objects acquired by his newly formed museum:
+Sixty years later, J. Paul Getty saw the cat at Spink & Son gallery in London while out with friends, and it became one of the first ancient objects acquired by his newly-formed museum:

 Decades later it was classified as an imitation of an Egyptian statue, not as an antiquity.
 Last year, we began to look at the surface in more detail.
 It was curiously consistent and did not have the usual mottled corrosion patterns we are used to seeing on ancient bronzes.
 It was also too shiny, giving it a modern appearance, and oddly proportioned.
 Is this what led people to believe it was an imitation or forgery?